 About the Instructor

 Dr. Raymond Poff is an associate professor in the WKU Department of Kinesiology, Recreation and Sport.
-He coordinates the undergraduate Recreation Administration major, the WKU Nonprofit Administration minor, and the WKU graduate online certificate program in Nonprofit Administration.
-He developed and teaches this fly fishing course, a Study Away course, and some non-credit fly fishing workshops.
+He coordinates the undergraduate Recreation Administration major and the WKU Nonprofit Administration graduate certificate program (online).

 Prior to starting a career in higher education Dr. Poff served as recreation coordinator of BYU's Outdoors Unlimited, overseeing the full-service outdoor recreation shop and summer rafting program.
 He has experience both leading and instructing whitewater rafting and kayaking.
 He also spent several years as the purchasing coordinator and kayaking instructor for IU Outdoor Adventures and is the former president of the Association of Outdoor Recreation and Education.